piotrdurniat/3d-egg-model-opengl/README.md

-# 3D Egg model in OpenGL
+# 3D egg model in OpenGL

 Visualization of a 3D egg model described by parametric equations.
 Written in c++ using OpenGL and GLUT libraries.